aolives/phpstan/website/src/user-guide/docker.md

 ## Usage

-We recommend to use the images as a shell alias shortcut.
+We recommend using the images as a shell alias shortcut.

 To use `phpstan` everywhere  in the CLI add this line to your `~/.zshrc`, `~/.bashrc`, or `~/.profile`.